mikyll/UnityDOTS-Thesis/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-[Data-Oriented Technology Stack (DOTS)](https://unity.com/dots) is a set of [libraries](https://unity.com/dots/packages) created by Unity over the last few years, which is still under development.<br/>
+[**Data-Oriented Technology Stack** (DOTS)](https://unity.com/dots) is a set of [libraries](https://unity.com/dots/packages) created by Unity over the last few years, which is still under development at the time of writing (2021).<br/>
-DOTS proposes to replace the old architecture of the game engine, that was based on a component model (GameObject + MonoBehaviour), with a new one based on ECS (Entities, Components, Systems).
-The goal is to obtain an architecture that is not limited by the objective-oriented programming, which is known to have several pifalls and problems, mainly related to polymorphism, inheritance chains and reference types.
-In this regard, through a data-oriented layout, DOTS allows to obtain *performance by default*, as the code becomes organized by the separation between data (inside the components) and the behaviour (confined inside systems).
+DOTS proposes to *replace* the old architecture & programming pattern of the game engine, that was based on a component model (GameObject + MonoBehaviour), with a new one based on ECS (Entities, Components, Systems).
+The goal is to obtain an architecture that is not limited by the object-oriented programming, which is known to have several pifalls and problems - mainly related to polymorphism, inheritance chains and reference types.

+In this regard, through a data-oriented layout, DOTS allows to obtain *performance by default*, as the code becomes organized through the **separation between data** (placed inside the components) **and behaviour** (confined inside systems).
-Runtime "things" are no longer heavy objects, with data scattered in memory, but simple numeric indexes (representing entities), which we can compare to the keys of a database.
-Among the many advantages that come with this new architecture, stand out the possibility of making the most of modern CPUs, exploiting the potential of multiple cores and allowing efficient use of caches, which are not satured by the myriad of useless or unnecessary data present in objects.
+Runtime "things" are no longer heavy objects, with data scattered in memory, but simple numeric indexes representing entities, which we can compare to the keys of a database.
+Among the many advantages that come with this new architecture, what stand out is the possibility to **make the most of modern CPUs**, exploiting the potential of multiple cores and allowing efficient use of caches, which are not satured by the myriad of useless or unnecessary data present in objects.
 Moreover, thanks to the separation logic, the code that developers write becomes a good low-level approximation of an already correct and efficient solution, which